-UPDATE: U.S. Supreme Court clears way for executions
+Update: U.S. Supreme Court clears way for executions

 While Lee's lawyers said the execution could not go forward after midnight under federal regulations, the U.S. Bureau of Prisons was recalling media who had been issued credentials to witness the event.

-Two more executions are scheduled this week, Wesley Ira Purkey on Wednesday and Dustin Lee Honken on Friday.
+Two more executions are scheduled this week, though one, Wesley Ira Purkey, was on hold in a separate legal claim.
+Dustin Lee Honken's execution was scheduled for Friday.

 A fourth man, Keith Dwayne Nelson, is scheduled to be executed in August.